SecretFox/MissionAlerts/README.md

 # MissionAlerts
 Displays alerts about available agent missions.
 Alerts are shown as chat/fifo messages(configurable).
-Agent icon color will also get colored
+Also changes agent icon color and adds a tooltip to it when missions are available.

 ### Options
 `/option MissionAlerts_Vanity true` Display alert when Vanity Bag mission becomes available